A hymn for the isolated

 1. Obsession 2.
 Dawn For The Living 3.
 Sinners Exile 4.
 Magician 5.
 Frenzied Hatred 6.
 Dying Flesh 7.
 Delirium 8.
 Traitor 9.
 F.O.A.D.

-Grinder's first album does not exactly represent the most typical German thrash metal of the eighties.
+Grinder's first album does not exactly represent the most typical German thrash metal of the 1980s.
 Instead, the style of this music is somewhat closer to the American scene of the time.
 Dawn For The Living features some basic, adequate thrash metal that in a way sounds awfully generic and undistinguishable.
 Technically there is little to complain about and the band maintain some fair speed, but as a whole this thing is about as unmemorable as it gets.
 A couple of tracks like the smooth Sinners Exile and the energetic F.O.A.D. are a little more convincing than the rest, but otherwise this is pretty standard stuff on all counts.
 Dawn For The Living is just a fair debut release, not really too interesting or anything.

 GRINDER - Dead End